-The rest of this paper is organized as follows: Section II describes the features of network parameter optimization problems and presents a brief overview of the Recursive Random Search(RRS) algorithm.
-Then the following sections demonstrate how to formulate network parameter optimization problems and apply the on-line simulation to these problems.
+The rest of this paper is organized as follows: Section II describes the features of network parameter optimization problems and presents the overview of the Recursive Random Search(RRS) algorithm.
 Section III investigates the application in adaptive tuning of RED.
 Section IV presents the application in traffic engineering by tuning OSPF link weights.
 Section V presents the application in outbound load balancing by tuning BGP.
 Finally, Section VI concludes this paper.